engagebay/restapi/README.md

 ### 2.3 Get list of companies :
 - Get list of companies

-Fetches list of companies.
-Page_size,sort_key and cursor should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded ).Paging can be applied using the page_size and cursor form parameters.
+Fetches the list of companies.
+Page_size, sort_key and cursor should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded).
+Paging can be applied using the page_size and cursor form parameters.
 Cursor for the next page will be in the last company of the list.
-If there is no cursor, it means that it is the end of list.
+If there is no cursor, it means that it is the end of the list.

 ###### Endpoint
 POST dev/api/panel/companies